Azolla cristata

-It is a freshwater aquatic fern, with scale-like fronds 5–10 mm long, green to reddish, most often reddish in strong light and in winter.
-They are covered in tiny protuberances called trichomes that give it the appearance of velvet.
+It is a freshwater aquatic fern, with scale-like fronds 5–10 mm long, green to reddish, most often reddish in winter and in strong light.
+They are covered in tiny trichomes that give it the appearance of velvet.
 It is able to fix nitrogen from the air by means of symbiotic cyanobacteria.
 It can survive winter water temperatures of 5 C, with optimum summer growth between 25-30 C.

 Identification

-The only sure method of distinguishing this species from Azolla filiculoides is to examine the trichomes on the upper surfaces of the leaves.
-Trichomes are small protuberances that create water resistance.
+Distinguishing this species from Azolla filiculoides involves examining the trichomes (small bumps that create water resistance) on the upper surfaces of the leaves.
 They are unicellular in A. filiculoides but septate (two-celled) in A. cristata.